jamidwyer/surveyor/README.md

   data:
 ```

-Copy the .env example for your database to .env adn fill in the values.
+Copy the .env example for your database to .env and fill in the values.

 ### Run